unisport/sample/README.md

-_Fork this project and send us a pull request_

-Write a simple python webservice that uses, manipuates and returns the data found here: [http://www.unisport.dk/api/sample/](http://www.unisport.dk/api/sample/).
+This is a fork of unisport sample task.
+A data benchmark can be found [here](http://www.unisport.dk/api/sample/).

+To prepare the application you have to do the following steps.

+First clone this repository.

+Create virtual environment `mkvirtualenv sample`

+Run `pip install -r requirements.txt`

+Run `python setup.py develop`

+Optionally you can run tests `py.test`

+Finally, you can start the service `./start.sh`

+**IMPORTANT: please note you need to have sqlite3 installed on your system.**

+The following endpoints are available now.

 **/products/**

-should return the first 10 objects ordered with the cheapest first.
+Returns the first 10 objects ordered with the cheapest first.

 **/products/kids/**

-should return the products where kids=1 ordered with the cheapest first
+Returns the products where kids=1 ordered with the cheapest first

 **/products/?page=2**

- The products should be paginated where **page** in the url above should return the next 10 objects
+Returns correspondent page of products.
+Each page has 10 items.

 **/products/id/**

-should return the individual product.
+Returns the individual product.

-**_Remember to test_**
-**_Remember to document (why, not how)_**

-####Bonus:
- extend the service so the products can also be created, edited and deleted in a backend of choice.

-_You are welcome to use any thirdparty python web framework or library that you are familiar with._